Outfit7: Talking Tom & Friends

 The Talking Tom & Friends franchise was created with the launch of the Talking Tom Cat app.
-It focused on anthropomorphic cats and dogs repeating things said to it by the user, before shifting focus to other apps such as endless-runner games, virtual pet games and the like.
+It focused on anthropomorphic cats and dogs repeating things said to them by the user, before shifting focus to other apps such as endless-runner games and virtual pet games.

 The franchise reached 300 million downloads 19 months after its launch.
 The app franchise then went on to hit one billion downloads in June 2013.
 Talking Tom & Friends apps have been downloaded over 12 billion times as of April 2020, reaching 18 billion in March 2022.

-As of 2025, the Talking Tom & Friends franchise has accumulated more than 25 billion downloads across platforms.
+As of 2025/2026, the Talking Tom & Friends franchise has accumulated more than 25 billion downloads across platforms.
 Earlier reports indicated that the series had surpassed 23 billion views and attracted 470 million monthly active users.